The full version of this article can now be found here!

 Thank you for reading this far.
 If you enjoyed this post, please share, comment, and press/hold that 👏 a few times (up to 50 times). . .
 Maybe it will help someone.

 Follow me on Twitter and Medium if you’re interested in more in-depth and informative write-ups like these in the future!
-By the way, my full time job is to teach people programming skills in the most efficient way possible.
-You can see a few of my courses here (you can use coupon code LEVELUPZTM for a nice discount)
+By the way, my full time job is to teach people how to code in the most efficient way possible.
+You can see my courses at zerotomastery.io/courses